albertorugnone/dev_bootstrap/README.md

 - <code>copy "C:\Program Files (x86)\Git\bin\libiconv-2.dll" "C:\Program Files (x86)\Git\libexec\git-core\libiconv2.dll"</code>

 ##SourceTree Notes
-Now that I am editing chocolatey installs SourceTree 1.6.14  version (see [Choco web page for SourceTree](https://chocolatey.org/packages/SourceTree)).
+Now that I am editing, chocolatey installs SourceTree 1.6.14  version (see [Choco web page for SourceTree](https://chocolatey.org/packages/SourceTree)).
 This is not the last version and probably in the time there will be often a more new version.
 Then at the first running, likely, you will be asked to update SourceTree version.

+##Eclipse
+The script installs eclipse but it work only if you run it as Administrator